toivoh/Debug.jl/README.md

 The `Debug` package needs to be able to evaluate code in local scopes when it is entered at the debug prompt however; in fact this is the main functionality that the package provides, and can also be used as a standalone feature.
-To evaluation in a local scope, code is instrumented to create `Scope` objects, which contain getter and setter functions for each local variable accesible in a given scope.
+To allow evaluation in a local scope, code is instrumented to create `Scope` objects, which contain getter and setter functions for each local variable accesible in a given scope.

 Code wrapped inside the `@debug` macro can retrieve the current scope object using the `@localscope` macro.
+If minimal code instrumentation is desired, parts or all of the code wrapped in the `@debug` macro can be wrapped in the `@notrap` macro.
+The `@notrap` macro will disable stepping through the wrapped code, but will still allow the `@localscope` macro to be used.
-The `@debug_analyze` macro can be used instead of `@debug` to allow using `@localscope` with minimal code instrumentation, but does not allow stepping through the instrumented code.
-It only creates `Scope` objects when entering scopes where they will be needed by some nested `@localscope` invocation.
+`Scope` objects will then only be created when entering scopes where they will be needed by some nested `@localscope` invocation.

 Once a `Scope` object is available, local variables can be read and assigned in it by indexing with the corresponding symbols, and listed using